 Many genetics and molecular biology texts exist and the majority of these provide excellent introductions to the topics taught in the course.
 The texts and resources listed below are an indication of the sorts of reading material that will benefit your learning.
-They are a mix of textbooks popular science books.
+They are a mix of textbooks and popular science books.
 Where possible the textbooks are available electronically through the University library and can be accessed using your Raven credentials.

 Throughout the course you are given specific readings as part of the teaching.
+These will be accessible electronically via access provided by the University.
 Information about, and links to, these appear in the VLE as necessary.